dahuatechnologies/dahuatechnologies/README.md

 ---

-### Suported By Hebrew Bible (Tanach) and The General Data Protection Regulation (GDPR) and ISO 690:2021 - Information and documentation and The GNU General Public License v3.0.
+### Suported By Hebrew Bible (Tanach By Adam) and The General Data Protection Regulation (GDPR) and ISO 690:2021 - Information and documentation and The GNU General Public License v3.0.

 ---